naturalis/puppet-linnaeusng/README.md

 ```
 Result
 -------------
-Working webserver with mysql, code from subversion and config files based on templates.
+Working webserver with mysql, code from github and config files based on templates.

 Limitations